JacobNakayu/web-app-base/README.md

-# web-app-base
+# IT-SECURITY-STEESH

 ## Summary
-Base code for a web app
+Tool to bridge Nessus vulnerability scans and ServiceNow tickets (Replacement for Lecxe)

-The app runs in a docker container, so all development can happen locally and in a perfect simulation of the real environment.
+Steesh runs in a docker container, so all development can happen locally and in a perfect simulation of the real environment.

-app_name is made up of two sections:
+Steesh is made up of two sections:
 - A front-end built using Vite and Vue
   - Handles user experience and navigation
 - A back-end built using Django and Postgresql